amberrignell/week-6-ELMP-test/README.md

 # Week 5 project - FAC Fortunes

-This week we used all our database and node wizardry to create a page where FAC20 can get a fortune cookie and submit quotes and wisdom.
+This week we used all our database and node wizardry to create a page where FAC20 submit their own quotes and wisdom, and receive a cookie containing the wisdom of others!

 ## Schema